GModModGod/Menu-Mods/tutorials/your_first_menu_option.md

 Refer to this diagram for further instruction.

+## Different Methods

+There are three main functions used to add HTML tags to different parts of the page, the last two of which are specific to `<a>` tags.

+### menumods.AddElement(identifier, data)

+This function can be used to add any HTML tag to the menu.

+Arguments:

+- any identifier: Used as a unique name for the element (like gamemode hooks).
+- table data: The data table for the element.

+### menumods.AddOption(identifier, data, onClick)

+This function is used to add options to the menu that execute code when clicked.

+Arguments:

+- any identifier: Used as a unique name for the element (like gamemode hooks).
+- table data: The data table for the element.
+- string onClick: The JavaScript code to be executed when the option is clicked.

+### menumods.AddLuaOption(identifier, data, callback)

+This function is used to add options to the menu that execute code when clicked.

+Arguments:

+- any identifier: Used as a unique name for the element (like gamemode hooks).
+- table data: The data table for the element.
+- function callback: The Lua function to be executed when the option is clicked.
+It has no arguments.

 ## Data Structure

 The functions used to add HTML elements to the page use the data structure shown below.